Professional Education Division

 The Professional Education Division supports the College of Pharmacy's teaching and learning mission through the coordination of our professional programs, experiential education offerings, and innovative continuing and online learning opportunities.
 We additionally provide services to support student learning and professional development as well as our faculty members’ world-class instruction in pharmaceutical sciences and pharmacy practice.

-The Division is separated into the following units under the leadership of Dr. Caroline Gaither, Senior Associate Dean of Professional Education:
+The Division is separated into the following units under the leadership of Jeannine Conway, Associate Dean of Professional Education:

 - Office of Teaching, Learning, & Assessment